 The cooking process on the grill remains the same.
 Before this year we were using traditional pastry dough on the grill using the same method with great success.

+Yes.
 Follow the same recommendations on temperature.
-Cook at 400 degrees for approx 35-45 minutes, or until the crust looks browned and the filling has thickened and bubbling.
+Cook at 400 degrees Fahrenheit on the center rack for approximately 35-45 minutes, or until the crust looks browned and the filling has thickened and bubbling.

 On the grill, yes!
 That is our recommendation.
 Look for something similar to this stone.